Autillo Selvático

 Vocalization

-- The calls typically feature a **two-note pattern**, with the first note being softer and the second being more pronounced, which can be rendered as “hoo-HOO.”
+- The calls feature a **two-note pattern**, with the first note being softer and the second being more pronounced, which can be rendered as “hoo-HOO.”

 Variations in Calls: The Tawny-bellied Screech Owl may vary its hoots based on context, such as during mating or territorial defense, leading to different inflections and intensities in their calls.